 Plus, following the 2015 release of the Bond film Spectre, which features a Day of the Dead parade in Mexico City in its opening scene, the city has ramped up its Day of the Dead celebrations, which now feature huge parades.
 This means that during the last couple of weeks of October and the first week of November, the city is one of the top places to be in the country.

 Many first-timers in Mexico City choose to stay in the Centro Histórico, the old city centre, which is home to the Metropolitan Cathedral, many of the major museums and some of the most impressive buildings.
 It’s a great area to base yourself in if you’d like to walk to many of the major sights and experience a lively atmosphere day and night.
 There are several international hotel chains here, as well as some of the more elegant and historic options.
-Hostal Amigo Suites and Casa San Ildefonso Hostal are great budget choices, while the iconic Gran Hotel Ciudad de México is the place to stay if you want something a little more upmarket.
+Hostal Amigo Suites is a great budget choice, while the iconic Gran Hotel Ciudad de México is the place to stay if you want something a little more upmarket.

-The Centro Histórico can get crowded and noisy, though, so if you want to stay somewhere a little less chaotic, the hip districts of Roma and Condesa are great choices.
-The pay-off for staying in a less condensed area, though, is that you’ll have to walk further between things.
+The Centro Histórico can get crowded and noisy, though, so if you want to stay somewhere a little less chaotic, the hip districts of Roma and Condesa are great choices – just remember that staying in a less condensed area means that you’ll have to walk further between things.
 However, the districts are home to a good selection of independent hotels, guesthouses and boutique options, as well as some excellent bars and restaurants.
 Condesa DF and La Valise are great boutique choices, while La Querencia DF is a homelier and more affordable option.